Profile information

 General Maintenance

 I like to think of workaway as an investment in the future - future understanding of other cultures for both the homeowner and the workawayer.
-I have hosted approximately 90 workawayers, both in Texas and in France, plus Micheal and I have been workawayers in Germany and Austria.
+I have hosted approximately 100 workawayers, both in Texas and in France, plus Micheal and I have been workawayers in Germany and Austria.
 Thus, we can appreciate what it's like to come into someone's home, try to get settled and establish a working relationship in a relatively brief period of time.
 We have made many friends worldwide through this program.
-In fact we have had "workaway exchanges" where a workawayer has come to our house and then we have been workawayers at theirs.
+In fact, we have had "workaway exchanges" where a workawayer has come to our house and then we have been workawayers at theirs.
 That was a truly great experience for all parties.
-We hope you will feel the same about your experience as a workawayer in our home.Languages
+We hope you will feel the same about your experience as a workawayer in our home and that you will encourage others to try this magical way of getting to know the world and people from other cultures.Languages

 Languages spoken